2024 marks the End of the Aero Race Bike

 It is now 2024, and the era of the aero bike has come to an end.
 Really?!
 Was it not all about aerodynamics?
 Alright, maybe it marks the end of the lightweight bike?
 Actually, the end of both.
 In part 3 of our aerodynamics trilogy, we extensively discussed how aerodynamics is usually more important than weight in most situations.
 However, until recently, opting for an aero bike meant accepting a weight penalty.
 Fortunately, that seems to be changing with the latest generation of race bikes being both lightweight and super aero.

-In 2024 the era of the aero bike and the lightweight bike ended.
-Modern race bikes are both lightweight and super aero.
-Make a Friend faster
+In 2024, the era of the aero bike and the lightweight bike ended.
+Modern race bikes now combine lightweight design with superb aerodynamics.

 So, what to focus on if you are in the market for a brand new race steed?
 This is exactly what we will be covering in this article.
 Beyond the obvious, we will look at the latest models of renowned bike brands BMC and Trek and compare their latest 2024 models to the previous generation.
 As you can readily observe from the featured image above of the BMC Teammachine SLR and the new BMC Teammachine R (by Escape Collective) there have been some significant changes, especially at the front of the bike.